graysky2/kernel_compiler_patch/README.md

 	* X3360 = core2
 	* i7-2620M = corei7-avx
 	* i7-3660K = core-avx-i
-3. Analyzed resulting distributions for statistical significance via ANOVA plots that clearly show statistically significant albeit small differences.
+3. Results were analyzed for statistical significance via ANOVA plots that clearly show statistically significant albeit small differences.

 ##Discussion
 1. All the assumptions for ANOVA are met: